LaFayette's July Fourth celebration: It was a blast

 Chef Owens, a 2010 graduate of the school, began his catering business in 2012.
 For the festival event, Owens prepared a seasoned fish that no one believed was really fish since it did not taste or smell like it.

-The chef offered up a smell, which was reminiscent of some Grand Cayman Island seasoning I really liked, so I said as much.
+The chef offered up a smell reminiscent of some Grand Cayman Island seasoning.
 After today's event, it might be hard to book this cooking professional if his reality show possibility with a local station takes flight.

 He said he was at work when he got the television station's call of interest, but he has not called them back yet.